fbpx Skip to content

 SCHEDULE

-Session one | 10am – 11.15am
+Session 1: 10.00am – 11.15am

-Break | 11.15am – 11.45am
+Break: 11.15am – 11.45am

-Session two | 11.45am – 1.00pm
+Session 2: 11.45am – 1.00pm

 Cost & Booking